 Heritage is in every part of our lives – in our buildings, our institutions, our histories and in our communities.
 This wish to remember and explore community heritage is something that drives us and research is the way that we achieve that.

-We undertake projects where we explore specific history themes (e.g. Centenary of WWI, Women’s Right to Vote, Childhood, Courtship, BME history etc) and find out more about these topics from a direct approach; seeking first hand experiences through oral history collection and reminsicence, gather materials, train volunteers and deliver memories and resources, using archives, community call outs, and letters in the attic.
+We undertake projects where we explore specific historical themes (e.g. Centenary of WWI, Women’s Right to Vote, Childhood, Courtship, BME history, etc.) and find out more about these topics from a direct approach.
+We seek first hand experiences through oral history collections and reminiscence, gather materials, train volunteers and deliver memories and resources, using archives, community call outs, and letters in the attic.
 This desire to understand and explore local heritage is often key to communities, bringing rich insights to our appreciation of these reminiscences.

 We do this for our own projects, but clients contract us to do this on their behalf too with positive results.
-We can do this as an in-house service or if there is a community engageent element to a project, we also engage and develop volunteers with new skills and knowledge in archival research and community heritage.
+We can offer this as an in-house service or, if there is a community engagement element to a project, we also engage and develop volunteers with new skills and knowledge in archival research and community heritage.

 Recent projects where we have been engaged by organisations to do this include:

 - Dr Blighty project – Nutkhut